BitcoinVoucherBot/bitnostr/README.md

 ## 📖 USER GUIDE

 For a complete user's guide on how to use the BitcoinVoucherBot, please check out our [step-by-step guide](./HOWTO.md).

 ## 💼 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Activate a connection to the change provider

-You can run the system on your VPS.
-In order to connect to the exchange provider, please contact the team at:

-npub15hmupf99kr4dua7zc458utg2kvnqkhx8wm3ljy8sz6v4f8jxfdtqqxht55
-bitcoinvoucherteam@nostr.red (NIP-05)

-You need:

-- connection IP of your machine, to be allowed to connect to API
-- a key of yours in UUID4 format, that will be used by the provider to send webhooks

-After activation, you will be provided by:

-- API key (needed to make calls to the system)
-- API docs

 ## ⚠️ Disclaimer